-Processing disorders, like auditory processing disorder, visual processing disorder, and sensory processing disorder are caused by a deficiency in a person’s ability to effectively use the information gathered by the senses.
-The issue is not the result of impaired hearing, impaired vision, attention disorders, intellectual disability, or learning deficit.
-If the brain cannot properly process the auditory, visual, and sensory information it receives, a child’s ability to learn and thrive in an academic setting is affected, often leading to low self-esteem and social withdrawal (1).
-While processing disorders are not featured in the DSM-IV as stand-alone disorders, they are widely recognized as co-morbid issues for children with developmental delays.
+Processing disorders, like Auditory Processing Disorder (APD), Visual Processing Disorder, and Sensory Processing Disorder (SPD) are caused by a deficiency in a person’s ability to effectively use the information gathered by the senses.
+The issue is not always the result of impaired hearing, impaired vision, attention disorders, intellectual disability, or learning deficit.
+If the brain cannot properly process the auditory, visual, and sensory information it receives, a child’s ability to learn and thrive in an academic setting is affected, often leading to low self-esteem and socialization difficulties.1,2

 Brain Balance does not require that a child has a medical diagnosis, nor do we clinically diagnose medical conditions.
 Our focus is on understanding the struggles these children experience and helping them develop and strengthen the connections needed to help those struggles.